You want smart political talk without the meltdowns?

 Hey, good afternoon.

-I just uh wanted to call in.
+I just wanted to call on.

-Thanks you for taking my call.
+Thanks for taking my call.

-I appreciate your uh positive screeners.
+I appreciate your positive screeners.

-Uh you brought it up yesterday.
+You brought it up yesterday.

-I own several manufacturing businesses, and I'm just getting kind of worn out of the politicians not acknowledging the center road related to how it impacts manufacturing and products made in the U.S. Mm-hmm.
+I own several manufacturing businesses, and I'm just getting kind of worn out of the politicians not acknowledging the center road related to how it impacts manufacturing and products made in the U.S. Look, I do feel for people.

-I I I know people that are negatively impacted by this, and it's an adjustment.
+I know people that are negatively impacted by this, and it's an adjustment.

-And China in particular has been so egregious in their treatment of not only us but the entire world.
+And China in particular has been so egregious in their treatment of not only us, but the entire world.

-Um we had two choices here.
+We had two choices here.

 So, you know, nobody's benefiting from this.

-I have a fairly high degree of confidence that these deals are going to be struck in in fairly short order.
+I have a fairly high degree of confidence that these deals are going to be struck in fairly short order.

-I it's always gonna take too long.
+It's always going to take too long.

-But the other option was to just allow America to get ripped off, abused, taken advantage of by friend and foe alike, or challenge a system that has is institutionalized unfairness towards us.
+But the other option was to just allow America to get ripped off, abused, taken advantage of by friend and foe alike, or challenge a system that has institutionalized unfairness towards us.

 And I think the president made the right call.

-And you know, we'll w uh you know what, uh everyone wants to give him a great, a great, a great.
+Everyone wants to give him a great, a great, a great.

 We haven't passed the reconciliation bill.